HaolingZHANG/MotifEffect/README.md

 ## Experiments
 In this work, three experiments are executed.
 Among them, we
-1. estimate the representational capability and the numerical stability of three motif populations (incoherent loops, coherent loops, and colliders) within a restricted parameter and definition domain.
+1. analyze trade-off tendencies between representational capacity and numerical stability of two types of loops, using colliders as a benchmark, based on gradient descent strategy and motif-associated Lipschitz constant.
-2. analyze the trade-off between representational capability and numerical stability based on the set theory and a customized method called maximum-minimum loss search.
+2. analyze the origin of these trade-off tendencies using maximum-minimum loss search.
-3. analyze training performance and robustness of neural networks produced by the default neuroevolution method (i.e. NEAT) and its three variants based on different motif generation tendency.
+3. analyze training efficiency and robustness of neural networks produced by the classical neuroevolution method (i.e. NEAT) and its three variants based on different motif generation tendency.

 In this code repository, all experimental designs and parameter settings are clear (see [run_1_tasks.py](https://github.com/HaolingZHANG/MotifEffect/blob/main/works/run_1_tasks.py)